Always (2011) Film Review

 Overall, Always is a film that tugs at the heartstrings in the best ways possible!
 If you love films about true love and waiting for someone “always,” then you should love this film!

 Content Note: While unrated, expect most of the film to feel like a PG/PG-13 film.
-However, there are a couple of violent scenes that arguably could make the film Rated R. Also included is some sensuality and an attempted rape scene – but nothing graphic.
+However, there are a couple of violent scenes that arguably could make the film Rated R. Also included is some sensuality and an attempted assault scene – but nothing graphic.

 Other titles: Only You, 오직 그대만, Ohjik geudaeman, Ochik kŭtaeman